 How is financial aid disbursed?

 For students who register through Gator Registration and meet all disbursement requirements, their financial aid disbursement will occur one week prior to the first day of classes.
-Otherwise, remaining financial aid checks are disbursed twice weekly throughout the semester, approximately 5 to 10 days after all requirements are met.
+Otherwise, remaining financial aid checks are disbursed once weekly throughout the semester, approximately 5 to 10 days after all requirements are met.

 At the time of disbursement, the Bursar's Office will deduct any obligations owed to the University for tuition fees, housing, short-term loans, or other charges before any balance is sent to the student.
 Balance funds can be electronically deposited into your personal bank account; otherwise the Accounting office will mail a balance check to you at your address on file with the Registrar's Office.
 Direct deposit is a safer way to receive your balance funds.
 Sign up at https://faweb.sfsu.edu/fa/student/